rishivijayv/DD2360-GPU/a3/q2/README.md

 - `README.md`: This file :)
 - `segments.py`: The python file which runs the experiments to generate the data for the impact of segment size on the streamed version of vector addition (keeping the vector length constant) -- ie, part3
 - `segments.txt`: Contains the raw data plotted for comparing the impact of segment size on the performance of the streamed vector addition version
+- `streamed_vec_add.nsys-rep`: Contains a trace obtained using `nsys` on the H100 GPU on the School's Cluster.
+Can be visualized using the NVIDIA Nsight Systems program.
 - `vecAddKernel.cu`: Contains the code for q2.
-- `vector_addition_streams.nvvp`: Contains a trace obtained using `nvprof` on Google Colab.
-Should be able to be visualized using CUDA 12.5 NVVP (report contains more information about the issues we ran in to)

 ## Compiling the Code
 - Run the command `make`